fitriabidin/ContactFormHoneyPotOnly/README.md

 Method use
 1) HoneyPot Technique => Tricking bot with hidden input and ignore the form if the hidden field is being inserted
-    a) Testing 3 different hiding technique = HTML hidden type = Hiding using CSS only with "secondary" class = Hiding using CSS and JS with "primary" class
+2) Testing by using 3 different hiding technique
+3) HTML type hidden, Hiding only with CSS by using "secondary" class, Hiding with CSS and JS by using "primary" class